Presidential Innovation Grants Initiative

 If you wish to contribute funds to the Presidential Innovation Grants Initiative, any such gifts would be greatly appreciated.
 Please go to Southwestern’s online giving page to make a gift.
 Select “Other Designation” and enter Presidential Innovation Grants Initiative.
 You can also call Southwestern’s Gift Office at 512-863-1482 if you have questions.

 As always, I look forward to learning of your creative and imaginative ideas to help move the needle on how this country defines education in this new century.
-I hope your spring will be inspiring, enriching, engaging, challenging, uplifting, and joyful.
+I hope your semester will be inspiring, enriching, engaging, challenging, uplifting, and joyful.
 Thank you for all you do for Southwestern University.